KonnectExtension

 Manual certificate provisioning

-In order to manually create and set up a certificate to be used for Konnect DataPlanes, you can perform type the following commands:
+In order to manually create and set up a certificate to be used for Konnect DataPlane resources, you can run the following commands:

 1. Generate a new certificate and key: